 Seed, Sprout, Pumpkin, Pie (Paperback + audio CD)

 Another selection from National Geographic Kids, in this book you’ll find images that pop off the page.
 Pumpkins aren’t just for Halloween but perfect for exploring with informational text throughout the month of November.
-You might pair this informational text with a piece of literature to extend students’ thinking about the pumpkins they’ll spot on doorsteps this fall.
+You might pair this informational text with a piece of literature.
+This can extend students’ thinking about the pumpkins they’ll spot on doorsteps this fall.

 Kid Chef: The Foodie Kids Cookbook (Kindle + paperback)